 Eat Right to Breathe Right!

 Ayurveda - one of the oldest bodies of knowledge on holistic wellness, has its roots ingrained in the philosophy that food plays a big part in our well-being.
-As per Ayurveda and Yoga humans have psycho-physiological constitution.
-The three doshas—Vata, Pitta, and Kapha - that form the core principles of the Ayurvedic system, are derived from the five elements.
-Vata controls movement like breath, blood circulation, urination etc., Pitta controls metabolism and Kapha controls structure, holds cells together and forms muscles, fat, bones etc. All three doshas are found in varying proportions in every person.
+As per Ayurveda and Yoga, humans have a psycho-physiological constitution.
+The three doshas—Vata, Pitta, and Kapha—that form the core principles of the Ayurvedic system are derived from the five elements.
+Vata controls movement like breath, blood circulation, urination, etc., Pitta controls metabolism, and Kapha controls structure, holds cells together, and forms muscles, fat, bones, etc. All three doshas are found in varying proportions in every person.

 Everyday Foods That Help You Build A Stronger Respiratory System